-6 Worst Eating Habits Causing Inflammation and Aging You Faster
+7 Worst Eating Habits Causing Inflammation & Aging You Faster

-Inflammation.
-You've no doubt come across this nutrition buzzword.
+You've no doubt come across this nutrition buzzword, "inflammation."
 And like a lot of folks, you may not fully understand what it means or why it's such a hot topic.
-So, before getting into the worst eating habits that cause inflammation and may speed up aging, let's get solid on what inflammation really is.
+So, before getting into the worst eating habits for inflammation and aging, let's get solid on what inflammation really is.

 This type of long-term, low-grade inflammation can damage tissues and joints.
 "You may even notice that your skin ages faster when you're constantly inflamed as inflammation can break down collagen and elastin, which are responsible for keeping your skin looking young and supple," says Dr. Rene Armenta, a surgeon with Renew Bariatrics.

-This is an unhealthy habit you'll want to break to avoid chronic inflammation.
+Not getting enough fruits and vegetables is one of the worst eating habits for inflammation.
 "Fruits like berries and oranges and green leafy vegetables like spinach and kale provide the vitamins, minerals, and antioxidants we need to help keep our immune systems healthy and strong, which is essential especially as you age," says medical review board member Amy Goodson, MS, RD, a registered dietitian and the author of The Sports Nutrition Playbook.
-"Only 1 in 10 people eat the recommended amounts, which means 90% of us can do a better job."
+"Only one in 10 people eat the recommended amounts, which means 90% of us can do a better job."

 The high temperatures needed to fry foods can create harmful compounds called Advanced Glycation End Products (AGEs) that accumulate in the body as we age.